redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/1-compliance/openscap-exercise.md

 #### 7\.
 Expanding OpenSCAP policy scans

 This step will expand our OpenSCAP policy scan to add another XCCDF compliance profile called ```STIG_Compliance```.
-We will also expand to include multiple RHEL7 devices by leveraging the 'rhel7' group as an extra variable instead of just a single host.
+We will also expand to include all systems in the 'RHEL7 Development' inventory by adjusting the 'HOSTS' extra variable to 'all' instead of specifying a single system.

 -   In Satellite, hover over "Hosts" from the menu on the left side of the screen, and then click on "Policies".